plone/plone.restapi/docs/source/blocks.rst

 .. note::
   The blocks endpoint currently match only partially (the GET endpoints) the default Plone implementation.
   The serialization of blocks didn't match the Mosaic (and plone.app.blocks) implementation and it's done to not rely on those technologies.
-The serialization of the tile information on objects are subject to change in the future to extend or improve features.
+The serialization of the block information on objects are subject to change in the future to extend or improve features.

-A tile in Plone is an HTML snippet that can contain arbitrary content (e.g. text, images, videos).
+A block in Plone is an HTML snippet that can contain arbitrary content (e.g. text, images, videos).

 Listing available blocks